Soliha1/Soliha1/README.md

 **Soliha1/Soliha1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🌱 I’m currently learning
+🌱 Currently learning Python and Django
-- 🤔 I’m looking for help with
+ Looking for feedback and best practices to improve my backend development skills
-- 💬 Ask me about
+ Ask me about Python, Django, and REST API basics
-- 📫 How to reach me: east95745@gmail.com
+ How to reach me: soliha95745@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...